FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 The clause on building maintenance applies for cases where the landlord is responsible for the maintenance of the building and there is gross negligence or wilful default on the part of the landlord.
 For cases where the landlord is not responsible for the maintenance of the building, the clause would not apply.

-Is rent structure of charging base rent and percentage of GTO when sales figures exceed a specified amount compliant with the CoC (example: S$X psf + Y% of GTO above S$Z pm)?
+Is rental formula of charging base rent and percentage of GTO when sales figures exceed a specified amount compliant with the CoC (example: S$X psf + Y% of GTO above S$Z pm)?

-The CoC’s guiding principle of reciprocity when applied to rent structure, would mean the sharing of both upside gains and downside risks of tenant’s monthly sales, if the rent structure contains any turnover element.
+The CoC’s guiding principle of reciprocity when applied to rent formula, would mean the sharing of both upside gains and downside risks of tenant’s monthly sales, if the rent formula contains any turnover element.
 In the example given, the landlord benefits from increased sales from the tenant but does not share in the downside risks when sales drop.
-Therefore, it is not CoC compliant, and deviation will have to be filed if this is the mutually agreed rent structure.
+Therefore, it is not CoC compliant, and deviation will have to be filed if this is the mutually agreed rent formula.

-In general, the following types of rent structure are CoC compliant:
+In general, the following types of rent formulas are CoC compliant:

-Any rent structure that requires tenants to pay a higher total rent on account of a higher GTO, but not a lower total rent when GTO is lower, is not CoC compliant as these are effectively “whichever is higher” rent structures.
-Mutual agreement and declaration to FTIC would be required for non-CoC compliant rent structures.
+Any rent formula that requires tenants to pay a higher total rent on account of a higher GTO, but not a lower total rent when GTO is lower, is not CoC compliant as these are effectively “whichever is higher” rent formulas.
+Mutual agreement and declaration to FTIC would be required for non-CoC compliant rent formulas.

 Data Transparency

-What are the types of data that landlords will furnish if they are collecting sales data from tenants for computation of rental?
+What are the types of data that landlords must furnish if they are collecting sales data from tenants for computation of rental?